Jurisdictions Regulating Pre-Settlement Funding Rates: A Double-Edged Sword

 However, jurisdictions regulating pre-settlement funding rates can ultimately hurt you while you are fighting a giant insurance company.
-The reason for this is that funding providers may not provide non-recourse funding for future settlements in states where the interest rates are regulated like a traditional bank loan.
+The reason for this is that funding providers may not provide non-recourse funding for future settlements in states where interest rates are regulated like a traditional bank loan.

 Here we will cover: